jettro/semi-website/_documentation/weaviate/current/about/contextionary.md

 ## Basics

+- The basics of the Contextionary can be found [here](philosophy.html#about-the-contextionary).
 - You can use this functionality to see how Weaviate functions under the hood.
 - All contextionary functionality is consolidated inside Weaviate itself, which means that in practice you will probably not need this end-point often.
 - The more training data is available to create the contextionary the better, and the latest versions are trained on the following corpus-sizes;